Office: 344 Boardman Hall

 Lab: 236A Boardman Hall

-Dr. Hahmann is an Assistant Professor in the School of Computing and Information Science and is affiliated with the National Center for Geographic Information and Analysis (NCGIA) at UMaine.
+Dr. Hahmann is an Associate Professor in the School of Computing and Information Science and is affiliated with the Spatial Data Science Institute at the University of Maine.
 He joined the department in 2013.
 He directs the Spatial Knowledge and Artificial Intelligence (SKAI) lab.
 Previously, he worked as a postdoctoral researcher with Autodesk Research.

 - Ph.D.
 University of Toronto (2013)